What is coeliac disease?

 When an individual with celiac disease eats a food containing gluten, the immune system immediately starts attacking and damaging the small intestine lining.

-In 2015, a team from the Digestive Health Research Institute at McMaster University in Canada, lead by Dr. Elena Verdu engineered the gut microbiomes of mice to have no bacteria (clean mice), only good bacteria (pathogen-free) or a normal healthy gut mix including pathogens such as Proteobacteria, such as Escherichia, Streptococcus, Staphylococcus and Helicobacter.
+In 2015, a team from the Digestive Health Research Institute at McMaster University in Canada, lead by Dr. Elena Verdu engineered the gut microbiomes of mice to have no bacteria (clean mice), only good bacteria (pathogen-free), or a normal healthy gut mix including pathogens such as Proteobacteria, such as Escherichia, Streptococcus, Staphylococcus and Helicobacter.

-When the clean mice received Escherichia coli from a patient with celiac disease, they too showed all the responses.
+That seemed confirmed when the clean mice received Escherichia coli from a patient with celiac disease, they too showed all the responses.

 In August 2016, the research team at McMaster showed in a second study that mice that received Pseudomonas aeruginosa (Psa) from coeliac patients produced gluten sequences that stimulated inflammation in their gut wall.
 However, mice that had received strains of Lactobacillus metabolised and detoxified the gluten.